Halfpenny Management

 keyboard_arrow_down

-Halfpenny Management needed a stronger digital presence to reflect its modern, client-first approach.
-The previous site lacked a cohesive design and structure, so we built a visual identity from the ground up to communicate expertise, transparency, and efficiency.
+Halfpenny Management needed a digital presence that better reflected their modern, client-first approach.
+The previous website lacked structure and cohesion, so we rebuilt the visual identity from the ground up to emphasize expertise, transparency, and efficiency.
+The transition to the new CMS required careful planning, and we simplified the process to ensure that stakeholders could adopt it easily.

 User Goals